v-sbradley/bacx-pr/topics/tool-get-started.md

 **New** – This creates a new blank record based on where you are in the left navigation pane.
 If you are in Product Overview, it will create a blank product overview, or if you are in the Product Area (L2), it will create one there, and so on.

-**Refresh** – Updates the tool so you can view the current iteration of your work.
+**Refresh** – Updates the app so you can view the current iteration of your work.

 **Email a link** – Select the items you want to send (you can send multiple) and you can email a link to your chosen records.